 In response to the COVID-19 pandemic that began in mid-March 2020, System institutions around the country adapted quickly to state and local governments "work from home" restrictions and transitioned the vast majority of their employees to working remotely without disruption to our operations.
 The priority was, and continues to be, to ensure the health and safety of our employees, while we continue to serve our mission of providing support for rural America and agriculture.
-The COVID-19 pandemic restrictions vary from state to state allowing many Associations to return to on-site work at decreased capacity, while the Banks and Funding Corporation are operating remotely.
+The COVID-19 pandemic restrictions vary from state to state allowing many Associations to return to on-site work at decreased capacity, while the Banks and Funding Corporation are generally operating remotely.

-During the first quarter of 2021, significant progress has been made in the fight against COVID-19 with the distribution of vaccines.
-However, it remains unclear how quickly the vaccines will be distributed nationwide and globally and the restrictions that were imposed to slow the spread of the pandemic will be lifted entirely.
+During the first half of 2021, significant progress has been made in the fight against COVID-19 with the distribution of vaccines.
+However, the highly contagious Delta variant has raised doubts about how quickly the world will return to "pre-pandemic" norms.
+Uncertainty remains as to the ability to vaccinate those unvaccinated nationwide and globally and when the restrictions that were imposed to slow the spread of the pandemic, including those reintroduced due to the recent surges in the rate of COVID-19 infections, will be lifted entirely.
 In this regard, System institutions will adjust their continuity plans as needed to maintain effective and efficient business operations while safeguarding the health and safety of their staff.
 In addition, System institutions continue to work with borrowers to offer appropriate solutions to meet their operating and liquidity needs.